The Pacific War Online Encyclopedia

-British in Burma impounded her cargo pending a
+British in Burma impounded her cargo pending a decision on whether

-decision on whether the weapons could be transferred to the hard-pressed defenders of
+the weapons could be transferred to the hard-pressed defenders of

 Burma.
-China already held title to the cargo
+China already held title to the cargo and the Chinese

-and the Chinese government professed outrage at the seizure of their goods.
+government professed outrage at the seizure of their goods.
 The

 incident was eventually smoothed over and the weapons transferred

-to the British, but Lend-Lease procedures were changed such
+to the British, but Lend-Lease procedures were changed such that

 until actual delivery in the destination countries.

-zhui, "assault on fortified position") divisions with a strength of about
+zhui, "assault on fortified position") divisions with a

-10,000 men each and organized into ten armies to defend strategic
+strength of about 10,000 men each and organized into ten armies to

 However, given the difficulty of equipping and supplying ground formations, Lend-Lease to China tended to emphasized air power.
 The American Volunteer Group was equipped with 100 P-40Bs diverted from British Lend-Lease in return for a promise of more modern fighters, and the Roosevelt Administration scraped together a hodgepodge of additional aircraft not wanted elsewhere: 144 P-66s, 125 P-43s, and 66 Hudsons and Douglas Bombers.
 More modern aircraft were supplied only when requirements elsewhere had been filled.